 Travel on First Bus Leeds is free for children under 5 years old.
-5-10 year olds pay half of the adult fare on the buses, and 11-18 year olds can get a half fare, but only if they have a photo card, available from www.wymetro.com.
+5-10 year olds pay half of the adult fare on the buses, and 11-18 year olds can get a half fare, but only if they have an MCard.